VideoRoll/VideoRoll/README.md

 ### ✨ Describe

 Video Roll is a web extension that helps you rotate, stretch, zoom, reposition, download, flip, tune, volume++, playback, focus and filter HTML5 videos in any web pages.
-Works great on most sites(Youtube™/Bilibili/Vimeo/TikTok/Twitter, etc).Support the same-origin iframe's video(dailymotion.com).Support shortcut key:Ctrl+Up/Right/Down/Left/B.We provide an excellent memory system to help the next time you enter the website to take effect directly.
+Works great on most sites(Youtube™/Bilibili/Vimeo/TikTok/Twitter, etc).Support shortcut key.We provide an excellent memory system to help the next time you enter the website to take effect directly.

 ---